Joey-z-rp/16-bit-homemade-computer/README.md

 ## 🛠️ Hardware Components

 This computer was mainly built with 74LS series chips.
 Because the instruction set expects the RAM to behave like a register, FPGA was used to emulate the RAM.
+Because of the wiring, routing, EMI etc., this version is not stable enough to run high level language such as the Jack language from From Nand to Tetris course.

 ## 💻 Modular Design